| | 2007 VAISAKHI

 had brought his or her own unique spiritual energy, special gifts,

+and faith understandings to the august and colorful gathering.
 The evening honored those who have already achieved great success,

 spotlighted those who represent incredible promise, and remembered